-Under California’s new public education funding rules, the Local Control Funding Formula (LCFF), school districts are required to develop, adopt, and annually update a three-year Local Control Accountability Plan (LCAP).
-School districts must engage parents, educators, employees and the community to establish the LCAP.
-The LCAP is required to identify annual goals, and describes the actions, services and expenditures that improve student outcomes and address needs in eight State priority areas.
-The metrics that will be used to measure progress are identified in the LCAP, along with baseline data and the gains expected for students as a result of the actions and services planned.
+Under California’s new public education funding rules, the Local Control Funding Formula (LCFF), school districts are required to develop, adopt, and annually update a three-year Local Control and Accountability Plan (LCAP).
+School districts must engage parents, educators, employees, and the community to establish the LCAP.
+The LCAP identifies annual goals and describes the actions, services, and expenditures that improve student outcomes and address needs in eight State priority areas.
+The metrics used to measure progress are identified in the LCAP along with baseline data and the gains expected for students as a result of the actions and services planned.

 The Eight State Priorities are:

-- Basic Services: fully credentialed teachers, instructional materials that align with state standards, and safe facilities
+- Basic Services: Providing all students with access to fully credentialed teachers as well as instructional materials that align with state standards, and safe properly maintained facilities.

 - Implementation of State Standards: Ensuring school programs and services enable all students, including English learners, to access California's academic content and performance standards including Common Core Standards for English Language Arts and Math, Next Generation Science Standards, and English Language Development Standards.

 - Course Access: Ensuring all students have access to a broad course of study in all required subject areas including math, social science, science, visual and performing arts, health, physical education, and career and technical education that prepares them for college and careers regardless of what school they attend or where they live.